awslabs/aws-greengrass-labs-component-for-the-things-stack-lorawan/README.md

 1. Deploy Greengrass V2 to a Linux machine, virtual machine or EC2 instance.
 2. Initialize the Greengrass core device to satisfy the [the requirements to run Docker containers using Docker Compose and Docker Hub](https://docs.aws.amazon.com/greengrass/v2/developerguide/run-docker-container.html).
-3. Install **cfssl** on the developer machine.
+3. Install **cfssl** and **yq** on the developer machine.
 4. Set the AWS region in **gdk-config.json**.

 The Quickstart script will:

-1. Install required Python packages.
+1. Install required Python packages if you haven't already.
+(Activate a Python virtual environment before running the script.)
 2. Create self-signed certificates for a given domain name or IP address.
 3. Create a minimal The Things Stack configuration for the given domain name or IP address.
 4. Upload the secure configuration to a configuration secret in Secrets Manager.